apangin/java-profiling-presentation/README.md

 # Presentation materials

-## Mastering Java Performance with async-profiler
+## Improving Performance with async-profiler

 The profiler is your best friend in finding performance bottlenecks.
 Although there are a lot of profilers available, even popular tools can be misleading.